martinandersson/nomagichttp/README.md

 The NoMagicHTTP server is natively asynchronous.
 The server doesn't even use event polling or selector threads.
-The library codebase is written in 100% non-blocking Java code.
+The library codebase is written in 100% non-native Java code, and is almost fully non-blocking*.
 What you get is a server as fast and scalable as any cross-platform JDK-based HTTP server implementation could possibly be.

+*the only methods that _may_ block are HttpServer start/stop (by design).

 [All-you-need JavaDoc is here.][0-1]